- MRKH is a congenital disorder of the female reproductive system.

 - McIndoe procedure: A vagina is created with a skin graft, usually from the buttocks (bottom) or with a special skin-like material and a vaginal mold.
 Young women who have this procedure must stay in bed in the hospital after the procedure for about a week so that the newly created vagina will heal.
 After the operation, a soft dilator must be worn all the time for about 3 months, taking it out only to use the bathroom.
 Even though a vagina is created faster with surgery, it’s still necessary to use dilators afterwards.

-- Bowel vagina: This is a major operation which involves making a vagina using a section of the bowel.
+- Bowel vagina: This is a major operation which involves creating a vagina using a section of the bowel.
 The recovery involves 4-6 weeks of healing from major surgery, and dilators will need to be worn afterwards.
-Another disadvantage of this procedure is that your daughter will likely have chronic vaginal discharge and need to wear a pad all the time.
+Young women who have this procedure usually experience chronic vaginal discharge requiring the need to wear a pad all the time.

 Make sure your family is working with a team of experienced medical professionals who are sensitive to you and your daughter’s feelings and concerns.
 When deciding about what treatment is best for her, it’s important to remember that dilators are the standard of care and should be tried before surgery is considered.
-With that being said, your daughter should never be under any pressure.
+With that being said, your daughter should never be under any pressure from you, your doctor, or anyone else.
 The choice to have treatment or not should always be hers!

 How is the reproductive system affected?

 The reproductive system is formed during the first few months of fetal life.
-It includes all the female organs: uterus, vagina, fallopian tubes, and ovaries.
+It includes all the female organs: uterus, cervix, vagina, fallopian tubes, and ovaries.
 Vaginal agenesis (incomplete or absence of the vagina) occurs when the reproductive system doesn’t finish developing.
 When this happens, the vagina can be shorter or narrower than usual, or absent.
-The uterus is also typically absent or smaller than usual.
+The uterus and cervix are also typically absent or smaller than usual.
 The ovaries (the organs that make hormones) and fallopian tubes are typically normal.

 Why is it that we are only finding out about this now?